 Mount Adams rises above the town of Crestone, in a region of the Sangre de Cristos that contain some of the most impressive mountains in the state.
 Many climbers and peak baggers are familiar with the local 14ers— the Crestones and Kit Carson— but if you’re heading to the area with skiing in mind, Mount Adams should be at the top of your list.

 Moving east from Half Peak we went to Creede and Phoenix Peak 13,895 ft.
 Though it may not seem like an exciting mountain when viewed from the small town it stands over, we skied a fun, steep line on the it’s east side which impressed us all.

 Half Peak is an interesting one.
 We were a bit curious about how this peak would be for skiing because the mountain isn’t really conventional in shape.
 It’s a giant, gentle sloping ramp with a big flat summit, much like like a butte.

+Christy heads back to Camp 2 from Ruby Creek, Jagged Peak cuts up the skyline behind.
 Since Internet readers have notoriously short attention spans I find it’s usually best to keep a post to a few hundred words and maybe ten photos.
-So when I came home with 1300 photos from our recent Weminuche Traverse through the San Juan Mountains, I thought the single brief post I put up on the […]
+So when I came home with 1300 photos from our recent Weminuche Traverse through the San Juan Mountains, I thought the single brief post I put up on...

 Once we were on top and we could look down the line of Grenadiers to the east, and to the impressive Needle Mountains to the south, we were all keenly aware that we were experiencing something special.